robm26/tester/README.md

  * What would be the average latency for an application to perform a 25 KB strongly consistent read?

  * What would be the write latency difference between us-east-1 and us-west-2 when using GT MRSC?

+ * Are conditional writes slower than regular MRSC writes?

 ![spash-image_001](/public/tester_s01.png)